 Board a Mabinay-bound bus from Dumaguete Ceres Terminal then get off at Paniabonan junction.
 Wait for jeepneys to Dawis or buses bound for Bayawan and tell the driver/conductor that you are going to Niludhan Falls.

-From Cebu, Manila, and Everywhere else
+From Cebu, Manila, and anywhere else

-- It’s better to visit the falls in the morning so that you easily find your return ride.
+- It’s better to visit the falls in the morning so that you can easily find your return ride.
 Transportation is not that frequent in the afternoon.

 - The falls forms a majestic curtain during wet season.